-Johnson Controls was found guilty of violating section 74 of the Ontario ‘Industrial’ sector regulation 851/90 which states,
+Johnson Controls was found guilty of a contravention of section 74 of the Ontario ‘Industrial’ sector regulation 851/90 which states,

 “Machinery, equipment or material that is temporarily elevated and under which a worker may pass or work shall be securely and solidly blocked to prevent the machinery, equipment or material from falling or moving.”

-Johnson Controls was also found guilty of violating section 25, subsection 1 (c) of the Occupational Health and Safety Act (OHSA) which states,
+Johnson Controls was also found guilty of a contravention of section 25, subsection 1 (c) of the Occupational Health and Safety Act (OHSA) which states,

 “An employer shall ensure that,